Beethoven3579/Snake-Game/README.md

 # Classic Snake Game

-### This is a Snake-Game application based on the classic arcvade game built using HTML CSS and Vanilla JavaScript
+### This is a Snake-Game application based on the classic arcade game built using HTML CSS and Vanilla JavaScript

 #### You can test the game [here](https://beethoven3579.github.io/Snake-Game/)